DevMinGeonPark/chameleon-llm-demo/README.md

 ![showcase_scienceqa_more](assets/showcase_scienceqa_more.png)

 **Chameleon** (GPT-4) is able to adapt to different input queries by generating programs that compose various tools and executing them sequentially to obtain the correct answers.

-For instance, the query above asks, “Which animal’s skin is adapted for survival in cold places?”, which involves scientific terminology related to animal survival.
-Consequently, the planner decides to rely on the *Bing search* engine for domain-specific knowledge, benefiting from the numerous online resources available.
+For instance, the query above asks, "Which animal's skin is adapted for survival in cold places?", which involves scientific terminology related to animal survival.
+Consequently, the planner decides to rely on the _Bing search_ engine for domain-specific knowledge, benefiting from the numerous online resources available.

 ### More examples on TabMWP

 ![showcase_tabmwp_long](assets/showcase_tabmwp_long.png)

 The adaptability and versatility of our **Chameleon** for various queries are also observed on TabMWP, as illustrated in the examples in the figure above.

 The first example involves mathematical reasoning on a tax form. **Chameleon** (1) calls the knowledge retrieval model to recall basic knowledge that assists in understanding such domain-specific tables, (2) describes the table in a more readable natural language format, and (3) finally relies on program-aided tools to perform precise computations.

 In the second example, the system generates Python code that closely aligns with the background knowledge provided by the knowledge retrieval model.

 The third example requires the system to locate the cell in a large tabular context given the input query. **Chameleon** calls the row lookup model to help accurately locate the relevant rows and generate the language solution via an LLM model, instead of relying on program-based tools.

 ## :chart_with_upwards_trend: How Good is Chameleon?